Great Shelford: Manors and families

 Several great estates shared the two Shelfords, notably that of the de Freville family, whose manor house survives (and was resold in 2005) at Little Shelford, and who were there as early as 1300.
 But all appear to have generally had absentee landlords who sold copyhold lands and generally let others on long renewable leases.
 Farming survived at Great Shelford well into the 20th century.
 Several Yeoman families of note, the Deans, Howling, and Tunwell families, farmed here for centuries.

 One example is Richard Tunwell (1645–1713) who acquired land at Great Shelford, his first acquisition being a mere 1 acre of pasture, a copse and a close which was copyhold land belonging to the Bury manor.
 When Freville's Manor was purchased [as superior proprietor] by William Freeman in 1701, the lands in Great Shelford belonging to the Manor were described as 142 acre of arable, 10 acre and a half a rood of meadow, 8.5 acre of pasture, a sheepwalk or liberty of foldage and fold course for six store ewes, all by then in the occupation of Richard Tunwell.
 The Manor also had 0.5 acre of meadow in Little Shelford which again was occupied by Richard Tunwell.
 A rent roll of the Manor of Granhams dated 1708 shows that Tunwell and his sons held copyhold land from that Manor as well.
 From 1678 onwards, Richard Tunwell served as a Juror on the Bury Baron Court.
 By 1705, as a landed proprietor, he had qualified as a parliamentary voter and the Poll Book for the election held in that year shows that he voted for Sir Richard Cullen and John Bromley.

 The Killingworth family also owned land at Shelford, as when Richard Killingworth of Great Bradley in Suffolk, gentleman, made his will on 12 September 1586, he left the following legacies to the poor – of Fulbourne £10; Balsham (where his son John held the manor) £10; Great Shelford £5; Little Shelford £5; and Cambridge £20.

 Historical geography

 Great Shelford was colonised by academics of the University of Cambridge in Victorian times; in the 20th century it became a home for commuters.
 However the original settlement pattern can still be traced.
 The core of the modern village lies between the sites of two Anglo-Saxon settlements one of which itself occupied the site of a Romano-British village and the other was nearer to Little Shelford.

 Education

 Shelford is home to Great and Little Shelford CofE (A) Primary School.
-It currently has around 200 pupils and obtained a "Good" Ofsted rating.
+In 2023 it had 211 pupils and in 2018 obtained a "Good" Ofsted rating.
 The headteacher is Christopher Grey.